peterrautek/rustman/index.md

 Instead of committing to a specific Level you can also choose to do the _Flex_ variant.
 You simply keep adding up your daily distances until you have reached the required total.
 However, one rule stays: You cannot skip a day!
+A day counts as a race day if you have completed at least a level 1 distance in any discipline.
+You can also add distances of multiple disciplines in one day as long as you have completed the minimum distance in at least one discipline.

 ## Relay vs. Solo
 You can either do the Rustman solo, which means you do all 3 disciplines in a row, or you do it as a relay!